krain9421/AirBnB_clone/README.md

-0x00.
 AirBnB clone - The console

-The AirBnB clone project.

-First step: Write a command interpreter to manage your AirBnB objects.

-Nwigwe Chidubem
+The command intepreter manages your AirBnb objects:
+	Start it by running console.py
+	Type in commands to use it.
+	"create BaseModel"